namdlefhtes/calculator/README.md

 fixed decimal keypress.
 Need to figure out spacing for buttons in css. probably a full overhaul.

 2021-01-21
 spacebar creates issue.
-I think this is because of my space variable. rehashing css from groupd up.
+I think this is because of my space variable. rehashing css from ground up.

+2021-01-22
+working on css layout. need to fix spacebar issue still.